Things to Do at University: The Student Bucket List

 How do I make the most of three years?

-The students who look back most fondly on their degree aren't the ones who worked hardest or went out most β they're the ones who were intentional.
-This guide is a prompt as much as a list: here's what's available, here's how to use it, and here's what most students wish they'd known earlier.
+The students who look back most fondly on their degree are not the ones who worked hardest or went out most: they are the ones who were intentional.
+This guide is a prompt as much as a list.
+Here is what is available, here is how to use it, and here is what most students wish they had known earlier.

-60 genuinely achievable things across six categories β people, academic, adventures, culture, personal growth, and sport.
+60 genuinely achievable things across six categories: people, academic, adventures, culture, personal growth and sport.
 All ticked interactively.
-None of them require money you don't have.
+None require money you do not have.
 Start with the ones that scare you slightly.

 Should I join a society?

-Yes β and sooner rather than later.
+Yes, and sooner rather than later.
 The first two weeks of first year are socially unique.
-You'll never have more permission to turn up somewhere new without knowing anyone.
-Most students join two or three societies, attend regularly for one, and look back wishing they'd joined more things when it was easy.
+You will never have more permission to turn up somewhere new without knowing anyone.
+Most students join two or three societies, attend regularly for one, and look back wishing they had joined more things when it was easy.

 Plenty.
-National museums, university public lectures, student radio, parks, open mic nights, film screenings, free walking tours.
+National museums, university public lectures, student radio, parks, open mic nights, film screenings and free walking tours.
 A significant proportion of the best things available to students costs nothing.
-We've listed them all β including the ones students walk past every day without realising.
+We have listed them all, including the ones students walk past every day without realising.

 University is genuinely unlike any other period of life.
-You're surrounded by thousands of people your age with shared interests, low costs of entry to almost everything, and more unstructured time than you'll have again until retirement.
-The students who use it well aren't the ones who planned it to the minute β they're the ones who stayed curious, said yes to things they weren't sure about, and built a life at university rather than waiting for it to happen.
+You are surrounded by thousands of people your age with shared interests, low costs of entry to almost everything, and more unstructured time than you will have again until retirement.
+The students who use it well are not the ones who planned it to the minute: they are the ones who stayed curious, said yes to things they were not sure about, and built a life at university rather than waiting for it to happen.

 Your progress